ibm-watson-data-lab/--deprecated--simple-data-pipe-connector-slack/README.md

   * TODO?
 Yup!

-### Using the Simple Data Pipe connector boilerplate for slack.com
+### Using the Simple Data Pipe connector for slack.com

 To configure and run a pipe